teuben/teunix/Env/UMD/README.md

 #  UMD Setup

-Several useful apps when you in the UMD sytem
+Several useful apps when you are in the UMD sytem

 1. eduroam for wifi